NEW! Hybrid Social Skills Groups at TAP

 PLEASE NOTE: you don't need a diagnosis of autism spectrum disorder to participate in our groups.
 The ICD-10 form is required for insurance purposes.

-- Fax the completed application to the Programs Administrative Assistant, Abby Waite, at 401-785-2272
+- Fax the completed application to the Children's Program and Respite Coordinator, Marissa Sands, at 401-785-2272

 - Once the application is received and reviewed, a program staff member will reach out to schedule an intake appointment to review group offerings and family goals to assist with placement.